LostOxygen/llm-confidentiality/README.md

 - Creating enhanced system prompts to safely instruct an LLM to keep a secret key safe
 - Creating datasets of responses which leak the secret key as well as these more safe system promts
 - Finetuning and Prefix-Tuning LLMs to harden them against these attacks using the datasets -> [jump](#finetuning-peft-and-prefix-tuning)
-- Evaluate the usefulness of LLMs using different metrics and benchmarks -> [jump](#evaluation-using-various-llm-benchmarks)

 <b>!!
 This project will most likely only work on Linux systems with NVIDIA-GPUs and CUDA installed !!</b>